SimpleApplicationsOrg/skillTests/README.md

 Projet to test some spring framework technologies together.
 Still in progress...

-The idea is using as few as possible frameworks in the domains (skillsquestions-domain and checkanswers-domain).
+- Use as few as possible frameworks in the domains (skillsquestions-domain and checkanswers-domain).
-Use some Spring-Cloud components: configuration (configuration-service), eureka (eureka-service), feign and hystrix (skillsquestions-ui).
+- Use some Spring-Cloud components: configuration (configuration-service), eureka (eureka-service), feign and hystrix (skillsquestions-ui).
-Make services available with Spring-Boot and Spring-Web (skillsquestions-service and checkanswers-service).
+- Make services available with Spring-Boot and Spring-Web (skillsquestions-service and checkanswers-service).
-Make some data available with Spring-Data-Neo4j (skillsquestions-service and checkanswers-service).
+- Make some data available with Spring-Data-Neo4j (skillsquestions-service and checkanswers-service).
-Make UI with Spring-Boot, thymeleaf and bootstrap (skillsquestions-ui).
+- Make UI with Spring-Boot, thymeleaf and bootstrap (skillsquestions-ui).

 Some links that will explain all the stuff: